2007 Scottish Parliament election: High number of rejected votes

 The number of 'invalid' ballot papers (residual votes) in this election was significantly higher than usual, with a total of 146,099 ballot papers (regional: 60,455 or 2.88%; constituency: 85,644 or 4.075%) being rejected, with some constituencies such as Glasgow Shettleston having rejection rates as high as 12.1%.
 For comparison, the rejected ballot paper rate in 2003 was 0.65% for regional ballot papers and 0.66% for constituency ballot papers.
-In total there were 16 constituencies where the number of rejected ballots exceeded the winning candidate's majority.
+In total there were 16 constituencies where the number of rejected ballot papers exceeded the winning candidate's majority.
 This led to calls for an independent enquiry into the implementation of the new voting system.
 The BBC Scotland Chief Political Editor, Brian Taylor, described the situation as "a disgrace" during their Election Night coverage.

-There are several reasons for the usually high levels of rejected ballots in the election.
-One primary reason is that both the regional and constituency ballots were placed on a single sheet of paper.
+There are several reasons for the unusually high levels of rejected ballot papers in the election.
+One primary reason is that both the regional and constituency choices were placed on a single sheet of paper.
 A large-type instruction at the top indicated "you have two votes."
 Being told that they had two votes, far too many voters used both votes on parties in the regional list.
-Although a rough template of the ballot was provided to voters by VoteScotland prior to the election, many ballots in reality had subtle yet consequential differences.
+Although a rough template of the ballot was provided to voters by VoteScotland prior to the election, many ballot papers in reality had subtle yet consequential differences.
 Taking the ballot from Glasgow Shettleston for example, although its layout is similar to the sample ballot it has many more parties on the regional ballot, giving the illusion that the list continues onto the next side (constituency ballot).
 Furthermore, instructions provided to voters using these sheets were abbreviated.
 While the brief written instructions remained, they were presented in a much smaller font size.
 The column headings moved above the bold lines defining the columns and the visual prompt of the split arrow leading to the two columns is completely missing.
 This misleading ballot was made more complicated by two additional features of the balloting: several small parties like the Green Party ran one or fewer candidates in the constituency seats and parties were able to choose to put the name of their leader instead of the name of the party in the label for the list seats (For example, the SNP was listed as "Alex Salmond for First Minister", rather than the party name).
-Such poor ballot design decisions contributed to a similarly higher rate of spoiled ballots in the 2000 United States presidential election in areas of Florida such as Miami-Dade and Duval counties.